G-S9N6DX06CF

 persistent the male lion is, the greater likelihood that the male will

-Male lions within a pride do not compete for matings.
+Male lions within a pride do not compete for mating.

 The female may turn her attention to one of the other pride males as each loses interest in her.